 5. Mississippi River

-The Mississippi river is one of the longest rivers in the world.
-As such, it serves millions of US residents.
+The Mississippi River is one of the longest rivers in the world and serves millions of US residents.
 The river is brown in color, owing to the constant release of waste into the river.
-The marine life in the river has reduced alarmingly due to various oil spillages in the past.
-More waste comes from industries and farmers who use harmful chemicals and release them into the river.

 6. Sarno River